 V&A Dundee is a design museum in Dundee, Scotland, which opened in January this year.
 I was excited to visit it, considering how great is the V&A from London (I blogged about it in 2015, but I’ve been to the museum many times, I’d say around 5 times).
-Also, as I’ve been to the Design Museum (post from 2017), in London , I had pretty high expectations for this one as well.
+Also, as I’ve been to the Design Museum (2017), in London , I had pretty high expectations for this one as well.

 The building looks spectacular, although this was not why I went to this museum, but because it is shortlisted for the Museum of the Year 2019 award, alongside St Fagans National Museum of History, HMS Caroline in Belfast, Nottingham Contemporary, and Pitt Rivers Museum in Oxford.